ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 }
 ```

 This particular application does not need any user's personally identifiable data like phone number or email.
 We can choose `ANONYMOUS_LOGIN` scope request to ensure we don't receive this data.
-As of writing this article, this feature is still in beta, but the use case is still achievable by simply ignoring the user's data and only passing the unique user id with any scope.
+As of writing this article, this feature is still in beta, but the use case is still achievable by simply ignoring the user's data and only passing the unique user ID with any scope.
 Find more about these options in their [scope request docs](https://docs.civic.com/#ScopeRequests).

 > In order for Civic to function as an MFA solution, you must use the userID field returned in the Anonymous or Basic scope request response as your MFA credential.
 Additional information such as email address or phone number can be requested as needed; however, this data is not necessarily a unique identifier for the Civic user.